codelogic/wide-gamut-tests/README.md

 # Wide Gamut Test Images

 This repository contains a series of wide-gamut test images.
-The images are prefixed with the color space of the embeded profile.
+The images are prefixed with the color space of the embedded profile.

 ## Methodology

 The primary purpose of these images is to provide simple test images for checking to see how different rendering technology is affected by non-sRGB color gamuts.
-For these tests, the embeded color profile keeps the same whitepoint and gamma values as the source sRGB image to reduce color and brightness variations in the output images.
+For these tests, the embedded color profile keeps the same whitepoint and gamma values as the source sRGB image to reduce color and brightness variations in the output images.

 ## Process